 It was informed by Mr. Santos Seferino Ordonez who heard for the first time from Mr. Santos Claro Marthel who executed it in accordion with the name of "Sad Bird".
 For being a very agitated dance and with abrupt movements, they called to it "The Indian".
 This dance shows us the way of dancing of peasants during the feasts that are realized in the southern region of the country.
 The different steps and way of dancing were taken from the dancers who attended the party.
 To this patronal party people come from different places like: Copal Arriba, Copal Down, Fray Lázaro, Marillal, Jocomico, Trapiche, San Ramón, among others.

-The dance was documented by the Department of National Folklore by the Oscar Guevara and processed musically by the artistic director, dancers and musicians of the Cuadro Nacional de Danza.
+The dance was documented by the Department of National Folklore by the Oscar Guevara and processed musically by the artistic director, dancers and musicians of the Cuadro Nacional de Danzas Folklóricas de Honduras.

 This dance was compiled by Professor David Adolfo Flores, Ramon Antonio Bonilla Coello, in collaboration with Walter Tróchez, Justiniano Reyes and Professor Raúl Alvarado, all of them from the department of Santa Barbara.
 It was informed by Mr. Concepción Tróchez Pineda in the El Escondido hamlet, La Estancia village, Santa Bárbara municipality and surrounding villages.
 In this dance, like others, the dancers with their gestures try to court their partner.
 This is a mixed dance, because it is danced and sung at the same time with both the men and women singing provoked by all that is happening in the dance.
 Mr. Concepcion says that in this dance the man uses two handkerchiefs, one to avoid directly touching the hand of his partner and the other not to avoid dirtying her dress.

 This dance has peasant roots.
 The dance was researched in the village Pavana, municipality of Choluteca, department of Choluteca, by Tania Pinto de Morán and Sara Emilia Mendoza.
-Reported by Atanasio Gonzáles and Cresencia López, they recorded that this piece of music was performed around the Picota hills and its surroundings.
+Reported by Atanasio Gonzáles and Cresencia López, they recorded that this piece of music was performed around the Picota hills and its surroundings, hence the name refers to someone from that location but also to the manner of dancing.
 The way of dancing, that is to say the arrangement of dancers in a cross, was very common in those places, because it demonstrated the agility the dancers.
 Only the hands were touched.
 Informants also say that it takes a double step and is to not lose the rhythm, and to rest a little because the remainder of the dance is done with the tip of the foot.